doublesecretagency/craft-googlemaps/docs/proximity-search/README.md

 Check out the full [list of options...](/proximity-search/options/)

 ::: warning PLACEHOLDER
-Please **do not** copy the exact parameter "myAddressField".
+Please **do not copy the exact handle** `myAddressField`.
 That is simply a placeholder, since your actual field handle could be anything.
-When you see "myAddressField" used around these docs, always replace it with your **actual Address field handle**.
+When you see `myAddressField` used around these docs, always replace it with your **actual Address field handle**.
 :::

 ::: tip ANY ADDRESS FIELD